rifatrzn/hybrid_rag_llm/README.md

 ```

-## System Diagram
+## System Diagram Tree

-Below is a detailed diagram illustrating the architecture and data flow of the MIE Healthcare Enterprise system:
+Below is a detailed diagram illustrating the architecture and data flow tree of the Chatbot RAG Compilation system:

 ```mermaid
 graph TD